ChevrierDev/eOnsight-Internship-test/README.md

 This project is a web application for monitoring the status of various bridges, including their inspection dates, conditions, traffic loads, and geospatial locations.
 The application provides features such as filtering, searching, and a pie chart visualization of bridge conditions.
 Additionally, it includes a map for visualizing bridge locations based on geospatial data.

 ## Features
-Bridge Table: View and manage bridges, including adding, editing, and deleting entries.
+Bridge Table: View and manage bridges, including adding, editing, and deleting entries.<br>
-Filtering and Searching: Filter bridges by inspection date, status, and traffic load, and search by bridge name.
+Filtering and Searching: Filter bridges by inspection date, status, and traffic load, and search by bridge name.<br>
-Pie Chart Visualization: Visualize the distribution of bridge conditions using Chart.js.
+Pie Chart Visualization: Visualize the distribution of bridge conditions using Chart.js.<br>
 Map Localization: Display bridge locations on a map using geospatial data.

 ## Technologies Used
 ### Backend
-PostgreSQL: Database for storing bridge data.
+PostgreSQL: Database for storing bridge data.<br>
-PostGIS: Extension to PostgreSQL that provides geospatial data support.
+PostGIS: Extension to PostgreSQL that provides geospatial data support.<br>
-Python: for backend logic.
+Python: for backend logic.<br>
-Django: Web framework for building the backend.
+Django: Web framework for building the backend.<br>
-Django REST Framework: Toolkit for building Web API.
+Django REST Framework: Toolkit for building Web API<br>.
 ### Frontend
-React.js: JavaScript library for building the user interface.
+React.js: JavaScript library for building the user interface.<br>
-TypeScript: Superset of JavaScript for adding static types.
+TypeScript: Superset of JavaScript for adding static types.<br>
-TailwindCSS: Utility-first CSS framework for styling.
+TailwindCSS: Utility-first CSS framework for styling.<br>
 Chart.js: JavaScript library for creating charts, used for the pie chart visualization.

 ## Local Setup